selous1/FlightsData/README.md

 ## Requirements

 *TO DO SH FILE*
-(idea: create an ansible role that install all requirements leveraging its idempotence, with this the sh script would only be responsible for installing ansible and then running the playbook)
+(idea: create an ansible role that install all requirements, with this the sh script would only be responsible for installing ansible and then running the playbook)

 1. Local Kubernetes env (kind or minikube?)